encore-ecosystem/NodeFlow/README.md

 # Types
 In `Nodeflow`, everything is a subclass of the `Node` class.

+**Dev note: This is an old documentation.
+Newest versions of Nodeflow contain adapters from any2any types.**

 ## Variable
 Each node encapsulates information for a specific type and functions as a container.
 The code snippet below is taken from the built-in types:
 ```python
 from nodeflow import Variable